dman-os/isis_bevy/DEVDOC.md

 ---

 I'm 110% sure I over-engineerined every inch of this.
 Hope it's usable.
 Also, watch out for everything decomposed to small components/systems.

+### Figuring out how to structure the AI

+So far, I know that we'll have Boids, i.e. units or single crafts, and the Master, the entity responsible for orchestrating the whole game session for all agents.
+But there are multitudes of organizational needs beyond the master.
+To start, we'll have factions in the traditional RTS sense.
+But then, it starts to get blurry.
+We'll need some form grouping method to allow the following functions:

+- Formations
+- Assign common objectives (not necessarily in formation)

+These and more I can't think of right now.
+Also, there should be a fleshed out way to assign objectives without the need for unit groups.

+How about we model this along the axis of independence?

+- Master: orchestrate gameplay to be fun
+- Tribe: orchestrate a single faction
+- Flock: A unit or group of units that can recieve orders
+  - Must support single boid operations
+  - Find a better name
+- Boid: a single craft